vstr/TrafficFilter/README.md

 # TrafficFilter

-ASP.NET Core middleware for request filtering and rate limiting
+ASP.NET Core middleware for request filtering and rate limiting.
+Configuration based URL Filter, Headers Filter and Rate Limiter.

 # About

 TrafficFilter is an ASP.NET Core middleware that enables request filtering and rate-limiting.
-There are the following request filtering features:
+There are the following request filtering features available:
-- Url filtering
+- URL filtering
 - Headers filtering
 - Rate limiting